klawingco/kl_portfolio/README.md

 # KL Lawingco's Personal Site

 Hey there!
 KL here.
 This is a v2 of my portfolio site, a complete rewrite from v1 which is shamefully a template I edited a bit back on 2018.
-I wanted to try out what I can do on my own in regards to UI and UX design so I reckon why not start with my porfolion.
+I wanted to try out what I can do on my own in regards to UI and UX design so I reckon why not start with my porfolio.

 This is written in Typescript using [Next.js](https://nextjs.org/), as a SSG tool.
 It utilizes [ChakraUI](https://chakra-ui.com/) as well as  [Framer Motion](https://www.framer.com/motion/) for animations.